Shreya-Rawat/Customer-Churn-Prediction/README.md

 ### DOMAIN: Telecom

 ### PROJECT OBJECTIVE:
-Build a model that will help to identify the potential customers who have a higher probability to churn.This help the company to understand the pinpoints and patterns of customer churn and will increase the focus on strategizing customer retention.
+Build a model that will help to identify the potential customers who have a higher probability to churn.
+This will help the company to understand the pinpoints and patterns of customer churn and will increase the focus on strategizing customer retention.

 ### DATA DESCRIPTION:
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.